 You can set up the tripod sweep in lots of ways.
-I usually teach this from the simple option of hooking behind both their knees, using that to pull yourself in towards them and grab their other leg with your other hand.
+I went for the simple option of hooking their leg, using that to pull yourself in towards them and grab their other leg with your other hand.
 When you grab for the ankle, you can control it in two main ways.
 Simply grabbing their heel is the quickest, but that means there is a chance they can kick their foot forwards and dislodge your grip.
-If you grab the trouser cuff instead, that escape becomes much harder for them, but it does give them more opportunity to turn their foot (i.e., for a knee cut pass).
+If you grab the trouser cuff instead, that escape becomes much harder for them.

 With the heel grab, a good tip from my instructor Kev Capel is to pull that ankle onto your hip, clamping it there.
 This should also help with off-balancing them.
 You can also simply sit on it.
 Either way, remember to keep your other hook behind their knee tense, as you don't want them to free that leg and step around, because that will enable them to regain their balance.
 You can also put it lower on the leg, or even right behind their foot, but be careful, as just like the heel grip, that can increase the risk that they'll step out and avoid your control.

 Once you knock them down, because you have that grip on their sleeve, you can pull yourself up as they go back, moving through into side control.
 It also stops them basing with that hand, as you're sweeping in that direction (which is why you use a cross grip, rather than same side).
 Should you lose your sleeve grip, the sweep is still there, but it will be harder to sit up and move through to side control.

 If you're having trouble knocking them down, angle the direction of your push a little, in the direction you want them to fall.
 It is important that you react decisively after you've knocked them down.
 Otherwise, they'll simply get up first, returning to your guard.
 That would mean you were back where you started.